 “In reviewing this patient’s case, I think we might have found a novel strategy of using pre-emptive steroids and sirolimus to mitigate organ rejection in transplant patients receiving cancer treatment involving PD-1 inhibitors,” said Dr. Jhaveri, associate chief of the Division of Kidney Diseases and Hypertension in Northwell Health’s Department of Internal Medicine.
 “This letter highlights the use of a novel regimen and may give the patients with a kidney transplant and cancer hope of treating the cancer while keeping the kidney and thereby avoiding dialysis.”

-Thomas McGinn, MD, MPH, center head for the Feinstein Institute’s Merinoff Center for Patient-Oriented Research and chair of Northwell Health’s Department of Internal Medicine, said: “This work will be important as the use of these cancer agents increases.
+Thomas McGinn, MD, MPH, center head for the Feinstein Institute’s Center for Health Innovations and Outcomes Research (CHIOR) and chair of Northwell Health’s Department of Internal Medicine, said: “This work will be important as the use of these cancer agents increases.
 I commend the authors on a bold and innovative approach in management of a very tough clinical situation.”

 “Important discoveries begin with a novel observation,” said Kevin J. Tracey, MD, president and CEO of the Feinstein Institute.
 “I hope that the medical science community now will build on Dr. Jhaveri’s discovery so that patients with cancer who must also undergo a kidney transplant can benefit.”